PTyler255/3410-chord/README.md

 Is the screencast for part 1 of chord

 ##IOU Part 2 Screencast.mp4
+It's 3am for me so please be patient

 ##chord.go
 Main file that manages commands for chord program